Qualitative vs. Quantitative Research: An In-Depth Comparison and Analysis

 - obtain data corresponding to the categorical apparatus used by the individual in the perception and evaluation of data;

 - achieve an in-depth understanding of the phenomena under study, without focusing on the massive collection of data;

 - present the results and give practical recommendations in an accessible, understandable form;

-- get rich data faster and cheaper than using traditional quantitative methods.
+- get rich data faster and cheaper than using traditional quantitative data collection techniques.

 Comparative Characteristics of Qualitative and Quantitative Research

 The analysis of quantitative and qualitative research allows revealing their characteristic differences.